TheWarlock118/LinkMod/README.md

 - Mipha's Grace stock not correctly showing used for non-host players in Multiplayer - should be visual only
 - Animation masking issues (Legs not moving while attacking, etc.) - Seems to be limited by BOTW's animations and model skeleton
 - Some particles are unreasonably large (Teleporter particles, etc.).
 I believe this is caused by the model's initial scale, and as it takes an incredible amount of tedious work to get the model ready in-game, is likely not be patched anytime soon
-- Some achievements are not properly tracked by the server
 - Some sounds don't play for non-host players in Multiplayer

 ## Future Plans